 All beverage products being used for University events should be Buffalo Rock/Pepsi products regardless of the funding source used to purchase the products.
 Competitive products, even if donated, should not be served at University events on the Pensacola campus.
 For additional information, contact the Auxiliary Services Office at (850) 474-2640.

 State law requires colleges and universities to provide each enrolled student the opportunity to apply to register to vote or to update their voter registration records at least once a year.
-Voter registration information at the University may be obtained during orientation, or at various locations around campus, including the University Commons, Student Affairs, Registrar, the Fort Walton Beach Campus, or Advising Center.
-For further information on this amendment, contact Student Affairs.
+Voter registration information at the University may be obtained during orientation, or at various locations around campus, including the University Commons, Student Affairs, Registrar, the Fort Walton Beach Campus, or the Advising Center.
+For further information on this amendment, contact Student Affairs at (850) 474-2214.
 Students with disabilities may obtain information and assistance in filling out the cards at the Student Disability Resource Center.